 By now, some of you may have heard of Mercury retrograde – the nerve-racking three weeks when the planet symbolizing communication and technology goes bonkers, making the simplest things like sending a text message, using a laptop, or stringing together coherent sentences, some of the hardest things to do.
 Well, you may not know that Mercury isn't the only planet that goes into retrograde.
 There is such a thing as a Venus retrograde too.

-And anytime a planet goes retrograde, it's considered to be moving backwards, which means that it's a time for us to go backwards too, reflecting on and reevaluating the areas in our lives that the retrograde planet covers.
+Astrologically speaking, Venus is the planet that symbolizes romance and relationships, as well as self-worth, beauty, pleasure, and money.
+And anytime a planet goes retrograde, it's considered to be moving backward, which means that it's time for us to go backward too, reflecting on and reevaluating the areas in our lives that the retrograde planet covers.
 Between March 4th - April 15th, that planet is Venus.

 As a rule, Venus represents what we want when it comes to finances and relationships; the things that bring us security, pleasure, and comfort.
 For romance and relationships specifically, Venus is also symbolic of our personal magnetism and style of relating.
 Currently, Venus is moving through the sign of Aries, a sign known for its confidence, passion, and epic clapbacks.